COVID-19 Response and Recovery Funding

-- Washington State Department of Commerce - COVID-19 Outbreak Emergency Housing Grant: $10.7M
+- Washington State Department of Commerce - COVID-19 Outbreak Emergency Housing and Rent Assistance Grants: $110.7M

-Funding for local governments to create housing necessary for quarantine, isolation, and additional sanitation to address the COVID-19 pandemic.
+Funding for local governments to provide rent assistance and create housing necessary for quarantine, isolation, and additional sanitation to address the COVID-19 pandemic.

-Funding for state, local, territorial and tribal health departments to carry out surveillance, epidemiology, laboratory capacity, infection control, mitigation, communications and other preparedness and response activities for COVID-19.
+Funding for state, local, territorial and tribal health departments to carry out surveillance, epidemiology, laboratory capacity, infection control, mitigation, communications, vaccinations and other preparedness and response activities for COVID-19.

 - Public Health and Social Services Emergency Fund: $1.5M